Azure-Samples/ms-identity-java-webapi/README.md

 - This will generate a `msal-web-sample-0.1.0.war` file in your /targets directory.
 - Rename this file to `ROOT.war`
 - Deploy this war file using Tomcat or any other J2EE container solution.
-- To deploy on Tomcat container, copy the .war file to the webapps folder under your Tomcat installation and then start the Tomcat server.
+- To deploy on Tomcat container, copy the .war file to the webapp's folder under your Tomcat installation and then start the Tomcat server.
 - Repeat these steps for the `msal-obo-sample` also.

 This WAR will automatically be hosted at `http:<yourserverhost>:<yourserverport>/`